 Schools in the area include John Rex Elementary School and Oklahoma City Girls Art School, among others.

 Bricktown offers a blend of historical homes and newly constructed, modern houses.
 Because of its city-central location, Bricktown’s housing is also full of towering apartments, modern condos, and tightly-packed townhomes.

-Plaza District is packed with locally owned and retail shops, galleries, performance venues, and neighborhood bars and restaurants.
+Next up on our list of up and coming neighborhoods in Oklahoma City is Plaza District.
+The Plaza District is packed with locally owned and retail shops, galleries, performance venues, and neighborhood bars and restaurants.
 Locals enjoy perusing handmade crafts, vintage clothes, and retro furnishings in the shops scattered throughout the area.
 Plaza District is also home to several hip salons, tattoo studios, and graphic designers.

 Named after the Plaza Theater built in 1935, Plaza District is one of Oklahoma City’s art-filled and up-and-coming hubs.
 The area has become a popular spot for local artists and a magnet for local businesses.
 Now, the neighborhood’s historic theater hosts nationally renowned live performances and operates under the name Lyric on the Plaza Theater, making this place a popular spot to live or visit.

 What’s Happening in Plaza District

 This artsy district hosts regular creative community events.
 The popular and reoccurring block party “LIVE on the Plaza” happens on the second Friday of each month.
 This party features artists, local shops, and special events and entertainment.
 The city also gathers for the Plaza District Festival and the area’s host of other regular community events and activities.
 In addition to shows, the Lyric Theater offers dance, theater, and painting classes.